Salah856/AWS_Community_ML/Sagemaker_articles/article1.md

 we need.
 By giving these three parameters, the deployment is made, and an endpoint is created.

 The endpoint is a place where we send requests in a particular format, maybe CSV or JSON, and get the response from the model.
 This is called a RESTful API.

-The model that is created is served through this API, and the data on which we want predictions is
+The model that is created is served through this API, and the data on which we want predictions is sent as a CSV, row by row, and we get the predictions in the same way.
+These are POST and GET requests.
+We can expose this endpoint to any client objects.
+It can be a website, a mobile app, an IOT device, or anything else.
+We just need some records sent to the endpoint and to get the predictions.